JeremieDemarchez/iCasa_Smartwatch/README.md

 ====

 - _appstore_: Contains the iCasa store sources.
-- _dependencies_: Contains packages of used dependencies such as ROSE and Cilia.
 - _distribution_: Contains distributions.
 - _doc_: Contains documentation about development environment setup.
 - _parent_: Contain the global build configuration including licensing information.
-- _platform_: Contains technical services and device drivers used by the applications and distributions.
+- _platform_: Contains platform source code, technical services and device drivers used by the applications and distributions.
-- _portal_: Contains the iCasa web portal sources.
+- _portal_: Contains the iCasa web portal sources (deprecated).
 - _tests_: Contains integration tests.
+- _tools_: Contains tools used by the platform such as iPOJO handlers.

 How to use it
 =====